 How do you use Twitter as a live news feed?
 What do you do when that politician lies continuously on Facebook?
 We can equip you for the challenge.

 From the very start of your degree, you can write for our groundbreaking online student magazine, Focus, learning to write everything from news, features, reviews, views and match reports.

-Our News Days are an exciting, adrenaline-filled opportunity to make live news programming in the newsroom right here at the University.
+Our professional practice "NewsDays" are an exciting, adrenaline-filled opportunity to make live news programming in our up to date multimedia newsroom right here at the University.

 Guest editors from industry will guide you as you learn to shoot, edit and write for television in a professional environment keeping to deadlines and observing all the journalistic codes of conduct.

 In May 2017 Paul Rowinski, one of our senior lecturers in journalism won the Outstanding Teacher of the Year award for the whole of the faculty.

 In the previous year Kate Ironside, senior lecturer in journalism, won two Vice Chancellor's Student Experience Awards: